Emotion Focus works with

 Businesses and organisations: developing Emotional Intelligence to reduce stress and increase resilience, well-being and productivity across the workforce

-Health and social care professionals: cascading the research around Adverse Childhood Experiences (ACEs) and Trauma Responsive approaches to working with adults and children
+Health & Social Care professionals: cascading research about Adverse Childhood Experiences (ACEs) and Trauma Informed principles

-Couples and families: strengthening relationships by building a sense of partnership, trust and safe, close connection
+Couples and families: strengthening relationships by creating safety, trust and close connection

 At Emotion Focus there’s nothing we like more than to help people thrive and feel good about themselves, their situation and relationships.
 We like to help businesses and organisations too – to feel good and prosper.

-We’re dedicated professionals who provide education about emotion and feelings and how they impact on our daily lives.
-We’re so committed to seeing success that all our workshops support participants in ‘reflection on action’, the hallmark of experiential learning in its purest form.
+We provide education about emotion and feelings and how they impact daily life.
+All our training sessions and workshops support participants in ‘reflection on action’, the hallmark of experiential learning in its purest form, and an essential element for success in personal and professional development.

-A distinctive feature of our coaching services is the focus on emotion.
-We help people reduce their susceptibility to stress-related illness and mental ill-health.
-Emotion Focus promotes well-being by increasing resilience to pressure, stress and challenge.
+Emotion is also the target in the coaching and therapeutic services we provide, guiding people to work through their feelings and draw meaning from the valuable information that emotion provides.
+We help people reduce their susceptibility to stress-related illness and mental ill-health, and promote well-being by increasing resilience to pressure, stress and challenge.

 Emotion Focus makes sense.

 of adults report feeling stressed at work even though 95% of employers believe workforce health is important to success.
 Emotion Focus training can help.

 of employees suffering from stress, anxiety or depression report ‘presenteeism’ i.e. working when unwell.
 Emotion Focus increases resilience, well-being and productivity

 of adults in a GP surgery practice think it is important that their health professionals understand Adverse Childhood Experiences (ACEs)

 of partners report occasional quarrelling and 18% of married or cohabiting couples live in "distressed" relationships: Emotionally Focused Therapy is effective in resolving relationship distress